Cloud icon

-Australia’s National Disability Insurance Scheme (NDIS) has experienced significant growth in recent years, with an increasing number of providers joining the scheme to offer essential services to participants.
+Australia’s National Disability Insurance Scheme1 (NDIS) has experienced significant growth in recent years, with an increasing number of providers joining the scheme to offer essential services to participants.

-However, as the 2023 NDIS Review revealed, this growth brings about various challenges, including operational inefficiencies, data management issues, and the rising demand for personalised care.
+The 2023 NDIS Review2 revealed this growth brings various challenges, such as operational inefficiencies, data management issues, and the rising demand for personalised care.

-Why it matters: changes brought into effect in August 2024, have made NDIS administration and provision ever more challenging.
+Why it matters: changes brought into effect in August 20243, have made NDIS administration and provision more challenging.

-• These changes include the creation of new treatment pathways, the specification of total funding amounts, and a greater demand for eligibility evidence.
+- Changes include new treatment pathways, the specification of total funding, and increased demand for eligibility evidence.

-• Meanwhile, only 7% of NDIS service providers are registered with the NDIS Quality and Safeguards Commission, with around 40% of NDIS payments going to unregistered providers.
+- Only 7% of NDIS service providers4 are registered with the NDIS Quality and Safeguards Commission5, with around 40% of NDIS payments going to unregistered providers.
 This is a huge, missed opportunity and a red flag for risk.

-As the NDIS scheme evolves, providers must adapt to change by embracing digital transformation strategies to reduce risk, streamline access, and meet business and stakeholder needs.
+As the NDIS scheme evolves, providers must adapt.
+By embracing digital transformation strategies, providers can reduce risk, streamline access, and meet business and stakeholder needs.

 The big picture: many NDIS providers struggle with outdated systems that cannot keep up with the scale and complexity of their operations.

-• With over 27,000 active NDIS providers in existence, achieving parity in service provision quality may prove challenging.
+- With over 27,000 active NDIS providers6 in existence, achieving parity in service provision quality may prove challenging.

-• At the same time, business leaders predict the NDIS becoming a booming AUS $30B market by 2025.
+- At the same time, business leaders predict the NDIS will become a booming AUS $30B market by 2025.

-One think piece describes it as “one of the best business opportunities in Australia.”
-The writer also stresses that this is a high-risk industry, with considerable liabilities for companies failing to adhere to the stringent NDIS Code of Conduct.
-Compliance, and its attendant risk, is a major challenge for modernising providers.
+One think piece7 describes it as “one of the best business opportunities in Australia.”
+The writer also stresses that this is a high-risk industry, with considerable liabilities for companies failing to adhere to the stringent NDIS Code of Conduct8.
+Compliance, and its attendant risk, are a major challenge for modernising providers.

 Without a clear digital transformation strategy, these pain points may become overwhelming, risking both service quality and provider sustainability.